kesavanm/web-dev-setup/README.md

 SQL clients help you to get connected with RDBMS service.
 Most common are MySQL/Oracle & MS-SQL.
 This section covers on how to connect/manage the service

 More on [SQL clients](tools/sql-stuffs/README.md )

+### Debugging with xDebug tool
+xDebug tool is the one for PHP apps.
+And this tool is supported by all the IDEs.
+Configuration for VSCode is described on [xDebugging](tools/ide-editor/vscode/README.md#xDebugging)